Control the hybrid Azure AD join of your devices

 For devices running the Windows desktop operating system, the supported version is the Windows 10 Anniversary Update (version 1607) or later.
 As a best practice, upgrade to the latest version of Windows 10.

-All windows current devices automatically register with Azure AD at device start or user sign-in.
-You can control this behavior either with a group policy object (GPO) or System Center Configuration Manager.
+All Windows current devices automatically register with Azure AD at device start or user sign-in.
+You can control this behavior by using either a Group Policy Object (GPO) or System Center Configuration Manager.

 To control Windows current devices, you need to: